hybrid-kg/clep/README.md

 The goal of this project is to:
-1. Build a workflow to pre-process the gene expression data, and,
+1. Build a workflow to pre-process the gene expression data.
-2. Convert the expression data into a vector for prediction using various techniques
+2. Convert the expression data into a vector for prediction using various techniques.

 Datasets
 --------
-Datasets currently used in this repo
+Datasets currently used in this repo.

 | Number | Dataset | Sepsis Patients  | Controls  |
 | --| -------------:|:-------------:| -----:|